-In the case of both CVAs and IVAs the arrangement must take the form of a composition in satisfaction of the company's or individual's debts or a scheme of arrangement of their affairs.

-1.3 Members should refer to the relevant legislation which, for a CVA, is contained in articles 14-20 (inclusive) of the Insolvency (NI) Order 1989, Schedule A1 to the Insolvency (Northern Ireland) Order 1989 and rules 1.01-1.29 (inclusive) of the Insolvency Rules (NI) 1991, as amended.
-IVAs are dealt with at sections 226-237 (inclusive) of the Insolvency Rules (NI) 0rder 1989 and rules 5.01-5.32 (inclusive) of the Insolvency Rules (NI) 1991, as amended.

-In relation to CVAs for insolvent partnerships members should refer specifically to Part II of the Insolvent Partnerships Order (Northern Ireland)1995, as amended, which applies Part I of the Insolvency (NI) Order 1989 (Company Voluntary Arrangements) with appropriate modifications.

-1.4 The objective of this statement is to set out best practice in relation to the work carried out by members in connection with voluntary arrangements (VAs).
-Due to the similarities in the law and practice of CVAs and IVAs, this statement is intended to apply to both types of VA, except where otherwise specifically indicated.
-The statement does not apply to "fast-track" IVAs in which the Official Receiver acts as nominee and supervisor.
-The fast-track procedure is expected to come into force in 2006.

-The statement has been prepared primarily to address the circumstances where a proposal for a VA is made by the directors of a company or by an individual debtor, but it should also be applied as appropriate where the proposal is made by an administrator or liquidator.

-1.5 In many cases the member's role will change during the conduct of the case, for example from adviser to nominee to supervisor.
+- 6. In the case of both CVAs and IVAs the arrangement must take the form of a composition in satisfaction of the company's or individual's debts or a scheme of arrangement of their affairs. - 7.
+Members should refer to the relevant legislation which, for a CVA is contained in Articles 14-20 (inclusive) and Schedule A1 of the Order and Rules 1.01-1.30 (inclusive) of the Rules, as amended.
+IVAs are dealt with at Articles 226 237 (inclusive) of the Order and Rules 5.02-53.3 (inclusive) of the Rules, as amended. - 8.
+In relation to CVAs for insolvent partnerships members should refer specifically to Part II of The Insolvent Partnerships Order (Northern Ireland) 1995, as amended, which applies Part II of the Order (Company Voluntary Arrangements) with appropriate modifications. - 9.
+The objective of this Statement is to set out best practice in relation to the work carried out by members in connection with voluntary arrangements (VAs).
+Due to the similarities in the law and practice of CVAs and IVAs, this Statement is intended to apply to both types of VA, except where otherwise specifically indicated.
+The Statement does not apply to "fast track" IVAs under Articles 237A 237G of the Order, as inserted by Article 21 and Schedule 7 of the Insolvency (Northern Ireland) Order 2005. - 10.
+The Statement has been prepared primarily to address the circumstances where a proposal for a VA is made by the directors of a company or by an individual debtor, but it should also be applied as appropriate where the proposal is made by an administrator or liquidator. - 11.
+In many cases the member's role will change during the conduct of the case, for example from adviser to nominee to supervisor.
 These roles will involve different responsibilities: for example, when acting as adviser the member's role will be to consider the best course of action for the company/debtor in the light of their particular circumstances; when he becomes nominee his duty will be to the creditors and the court; and when acting as supervisor his responsibilities will be governed by the terms of the arrangement.
 The member should be mindful of possible conflicts of duty arising from these changes of role.
 He should ensure that his case records distinguish between these functions and that his remuneration in respect of each function is separately identified.

-2 Basis of the Arrangements
+BASIS OF THE ARRANGEMENT

-- 2.1 The terms of the VA will be contained in the proposal, with or without modifications, which is approved by the creditors.
-A comprehensive and accurately drafted proposal is therefore fundamental to the arrangement.
+- 12. The terms of the VA will be contained in the proposal, with or without modification, which is eventually approved by the creditors.
+A comprehensive and accurately drafted proposal is, therefore, fundamental to the arrangement.
 In view of the importance of the proposal the member should, where the circumstances are complex, consider whether it should be prepared or approved by a lawyer.
-The contents of the proposal are given further consideration in section 5 and the Appendix. - 2.2 In dealing with a VA the member should bear in mind his overriding duty to ensure a fair balance between the interests of the company/debtor, the creditors and any other parties involved.
+The contents of the proposal are given further consideration in paragraphs 27 to 30 and the Appendix. - 13.
+In dealing with a VA the member should bear in mind his overriding duty to ensure a fair balance between the interests of the company/debtor, the creditors and any other parties involved.
 In considering whether to accept appointment as either nominee or supervisor the member should have regard to the ethical guidelines of his authorising body.